 Importance of the Reconciliation Action Plan

-The Reconciliation Action Plan (RAP) is a guide for all agencies and parishes to build respective relationships with Aboriginal and Torres Strait Islander peoples to gain an understanding and appreciation of the effects of racism (systemic and casual); to acknowledge historical impacts of colonialisation on contemporary Aboriginal and Torres Strait Islander peoples; and identify opportunities to build new pathways.
+The Reconciliation Action Plan (RAP) is a guide for all agencies and parishes to build respective relationships with First Nations People to gain an understanding and appreciation of the effects of racism (systemic and casual); to acknowledge historical impacts of colonialisation on contemporary First Nations People; and identify opportunities to build new pathways.
 This will be addressed through a series of activities and learning opportunities.

 There are four types of RAP—Reflect, Innovate, Stretch or Elevate.
 The Archdiocese of Brisbane’s RAP is an Innovate RAP, which is about implementing reconciliation.
-It focuses on developing and strengthening relationships with Aboriginal and Torres Strait Islander peoples, engaging staff and stakeholders in reconciliation, and developing and piloting innovative strategies to empower Aboriginal and Torres Strait Islander peoples.
+It focuses on developing and strengthening relationships with First Nations People, engaging staff and stakeholders in reconciliation, and developing and piloting innovative strategies to empower First Nations People.

 The implementation of the Reconciliation Action Plan will be piloted by the Parishes of Beenleigh, Bracken Ridge, Cleveland, Inala, Zillmere and Stafford.
 Evangelisation Brisbane is the agency piloting the Reconciliation Action Plan and is also working with Centacare and an Archdiocesan Services Reconciliation Action Plan Working Group has been established to complete actions pertaining to their respective agencies.

 The first version of the RAP was launched on Tuesday 17th November 2020.
 It led to the Archdiocese being nominated for the 2021 Queensland Reconciliation Awards.